 You never know when you might meet that someone who could have a positive effect on your life.
 Do you want to be in baggy old sweatpants, complete with a hole you’ve been meaning to stitch when it happens?
 I’m not saying you have to go out and spend a lot of money on brand new outfits, that’s just not realistic.
 But always try to be aware of how you’re presenting yourself to the world around you in different situations.

-Work with your Career Services Department on all aspects of the interview process, including dress code.
+Work with your Career Services Department on all aspects of the interview process, including dress code for jobs in health care.
 They will coach you on proper attire, but the following are never acceptable in interviews:

 - Jeans or denim pants